 - 3 cups milk, read about healthy milk options here (I like to use part cream to make it more rich and yummy!)

 - 1/4 teaspoon pepper

 Mix together the salt, potatoes, onion, and butter, and press into large 11×14 glass baking dish.
 Bake at 425* for 1/2 hour.
-Sprinkle on the sausage and cheese.
-Whisk eggs, milk, and pepper together and pour this liquid mixture over everything.
-Squish your fingertips down into the bottom of the baking dish several places and then bake at 350* for about 30 minutes.
+(If using spinach instead of potatoes, bake for only 15 minutes at 350*.)
+Sprinkle on the sausage, optional vegetables, and cheese.
+Whisk eggs, milk and/or cream, and pepper together and pour this liquid mixture over everything.
+Poke a fork into the bottom of the baking dish in several places to make sure it gets down in there good, and then bake at 350* for about 30 minutes.
 Since the baking dish is nice and hot already, it doesn't take long for this egg mixture to set.
-For lower carbs sometimes I use 1-2 cups of spinach instead of potatoes and bake for only 15 minutes at 350* during the first part of prep.

 Cool, and cut into squares.
 I wrap in plastic after it's room temp.
 Another way to freeze would be to freeze the separated squares on parchment paper and then put into a big container to keep in the freezer.